 Use corn syrup as glue and add candy eyes, pink confetti nose, and black or chocolate jimmies for mouths.

-Your Sour Gumdrop Bunnies will keep for several weeks if stored in an airtight container.
+Your Homemade Sour Gumdrop Bunnies will keep for several weeks if stored in an airtight container.

 Items used to make this project are available for sale on Amazon.com (commission earned for sales)